yerram-karthik/News_Aggregator/README.md

 # Features
 The news aggregator works in 3 steps:

-1.It scrapes the news website for the articles.In this project, I am scraping a website **'www.theonion.com'** 2.Then it stores the article’s images, links, and title.
+1.It scrapes the news website for the articles.In this project, I am scraping a website **'www.theonion.com'**

+2.Then it stores the article’s images, links, and title.

 3.The stored objects in the database are served to the client.
-The client gets information in a nice template by clicking the 'Load news' button and select the different options available to you.
-The options are: Latest,Entertainment,Sports,Politics,Breaking-News
+The client gets information in a nice template by clicking the 'Load news' button and select the different options available to you.The options are: Latest,Entertainment,Sports,Politics,Breaking-News

 # Screenshots
 # Latest Page: